Skip to main content

 When do you need to convert between Milliseconds and Seconds?

-The SI base unit of time, defined since 1967 by the caesium-133 atomic transition — exactly 9,192,631,770 periods of the radiation between two hyperfine levels of the ground state.
+The SI base unit of time per ISO 80000-3 §3-7 and BIPM SI Brochure 9th edition, defined since the 13th CGPM (1967) by the atomic transition of caesium-133: exactly 9,192,631,770 periods of the radiation between the two h...
 Millisecond and Second are both time units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Time Conversions